embodied-computation-group/Cardioception/docs/source/stats.md

 ## Using the preprocessing function

-The {py:mod}`cardioception.reports` module includes a function {py:fun}`cardioception.reports.preprocessing` that automates the analysis and extraction of behavioural variables from the main outputs saved by the task.
+The reports module includes a [preprocessing function](cardioception.reports.preprocessing) that automates the analysis and extraction of behavioural variables from the main outputs saved by the task.
 The function only requires the `final.txt` data frame (either the Pandas data frame or simply a path to the file) that is saved in each subject folder and will return a summary data frame containing the response time, the psychometric parameter estimated by the Psi algorithm and Bayesian inference as well as SDT measures and metacognitive efficiency (meta-d prime).
 This approach is the most straightforward to extract relevant parameters using default settings that will fit most users' needs.

 This script exemplifies how this function can be used to extract summary statistics from a result folder.
 It is assumed that the script is in a folder that contains the `data` folder in which the main outputs of the task are saved.
 You may addapt the following script to fit your needs: